opengeneva/opengeneva2018/_posts/2018-04-9-pitch_session_bnpparibas.markdown

 <br>
-You are welcome to come and pitch your SDG project on the BNP Paribas & Amaris booth on Sunday 15th April during the [HACKSHOW]({{ site.baseurl }}/hackshow).
+You are welcome to come and pitch your SDG project on the BNP Paribas & Amaris booth on Sunday 15th April from 2:30pm until 3:30pm during the [HACKSHOW]({{ site.baseurl }}/hackshow).
 Experts and coaches in innovation from BNP Paribas & Amaris will be here to listen to your ideas.

 *To be the bank of a changing world is to always partner better with our clients and our teams